 Alzheimer disease usually first appears as forgetfulness.

-Mild cognitive impairment (MCI) is the stage between normal forgetfulness due to aging, and the development of Alzheimer disease.
+Mild cognitive impairment (MCI) is a condition in which a person has more memory and thinking problems than other people their age.
 People with MCI have mild problems with thinking and memory that do not interfere with daily activities.
 They are often aware of the forgetfulness.
 Not everyone with MCI develops Alzheimer disease.

 Symptoms of MCI include:

-Difficulty performing more than one task at a time
+Difficulty doing more than one task at a time

 Early symptoms of Alzheimer disease can include: